SuyashLakhotia/UniversityNotes/CZ 3005 - Artificial Intelligence/Artificial Intelligence Part I.md

 1. **Single-State Problem**
 	- accessible world state (sensory information is available)
 	- known outcome of action (deterministic)2. **Multiple-State Problem**
-	- inaccessible world state (with limited sensory information) i.e. agent only knows which sets of states it is in
+	- inaccessible world state (with limited sensory information) i.e. agent only knows which set of states it is in
 	- known outcome of action (deterministic)
 3. **Contingency Problem**
 	- limited or no sensory information (inaccessible)